Call freephone

 • Is engaged and paid directly by clients

-Full SRA Authorisation is needed if:
+Full SRA Authorisation Is Required If:

 Freelance solicitors regulated by the SRA may provide both reserved and non-reserved legal services.
 Below is a summary of what services are permitted and the associated insurance requirements.